SahilKDas/Eloi/README.md

 passing the required 55% gate.
 The default transposition-table allocation also fell from 128 MB to 32 MB.

+## Emergency restart handoff (2026-08-28)

+The repository was reduced from about 1.66 GiB to about **155 MiB** before an emergency restart.
+The cleanup removed only ignored, reproducible caches: the private compiler toolchain, duplicate Skia trees, downloaded NNUE/training datasets, package archives, and `build-tests`.
+It retained the configured `.deps/lichess-bot` bridge, `.deps/skia108`, `.deps/nanosvg`, Git history, source, artwork, and the working `build-release/Eloi.exe` package.

+The last verified feature is the GUI's chess.com-style captured-piece material counter.
+It renders the actual piece SVGs, reports `EVEN` or `WHITE/BLACK +N`, values promoted material correctly, follows en-passant captures, and rewinds with undo.
+The Release build and complete test suite passed before cache cleanup.

+An engine-strength pass was interrupted after source edits began and **has not been built or tested**.
+Its work-in-progress is in `src/chess.cpp`, `src/driver.cpp`, and `include/eloi/chess.hpp`; inspect the diff first and either complete those edits or surgically remove only those hunks.
+Do not regenerate datasets yet.
+The next pass should proceed in this order:

+1. Restore only the compiler/runtime files required for a C++26 build, without restoring duplicate SDKs or the training corpora.
+Update CMake so packaged runtime DLLs come from one compact dependency root.
+2. Finish adaptive clock allocation using best-move stability, evaluation swings, root-score gaps, credible alternatives, game phase, increment, and configurable network/move overhead.
+3. Finish and validate lightweight endgame knowledge: exact KPK, opposition and corresponding squares, wrong-bishop rook-pawn draws, Lucena/Philidor, fortresses, insufficient winning material, opposite-bishop scaling, and the rule of the square.
+4. Add carefully filtered quiet checks for double attacks, king restriction, undefended major pieces, and continuing mating nets.
+5. Finish the volatility classifier (hanging pieces, exposed kings, forcing moves, advanced passers, evaluation swings, and singular replies), then use it to tune LMR, aspiration windows, pruning, and selective extensions.
+6. Rebuild Release and tests, run tactical/perft/clock regressions and a benchmark, refresh the executable staged in lichess-bot, then delete the temporary build/toolchain cache again.

+The existing Release executable remains runnable after restart.
+A new build will require rehydrating the removed compiler and Skia runtime/import-library cache; those files are intentionally not part of Git.

 ## Artwork and licenses

 Eloi's source is MIT-licensed; see `LICENSE`.
 The twelve files under